Information about Aerospace Engineering Degrees

-Aerospace Engineering is a fancy way of saying ‘rocket science’; and everyone knows that a rocket scientist is another word for a genius.
-Building, developing, and engineering aircrafts and spacecrafts is quite challenging.
-In fact, it’s rocket science; and that’s what you’ll be doing as a student of Aerospace Engineering.
+Aerospace Engineering is a more complicated way of saying ‘rocket science’ and everyone knows that it takes a lot to become a rocket scientist.
+Building, developing, and testing aircraft and spacecraft is quite challenging.
+In fact, you could say it’s rocket science!

 Aerospace Engineering is split in 2 sub-fields: Aeronautical Engineering (working with aircraft, jets, helicopters, and sometimes submarines) and Astronautical Engineering (designing rockets and spacecraft used in space exploration).

 Getting a Master’s or Bachelor’s degree in Aerospace Engineering requires a strong understanding of physics, mathematics, and engineering principles, which are necessary for the research and development students will be conducting after graduation.
 These exact sciences allow you to better grasp how aircraft and spacecraft can easily move through the air and stay in the air, while improving the results and efficiency of flight tests.